 Sleepaway Summer Camps for Houston Kids

 If there's one thing I remember distinctly about my childhood summers, it's summer camp.
-Sleepaway camps are great for fostering independence in children who will leave with lifelong memories and hopefully at least summer-long skills.
-Houston families have lots of options for sleepaway summer camps where kids can stay over night, and most of these are just an hour or two away from the city.
+Sleepaway camps are great for fostering independence in children, who will leave with lifelong memories and hopefully at least summer-long skills.
+Houston families have a lot of options for sleepaway summer camps where kids can stay overnight, and most of these are just an hour or two away from the city.

 Camp Cho-Yeh - Livingston

 What to expect: Camp Cho-Yeh, which comes from the Alabama-Coushatta Indian language and means "land of tall pines," is a Christian-based camp and encourages campers to develop a deeper relationship with God.
 Kids participate in lots of fun activities, such as mountain biking across more than 700 acres of scenic land and participating in challenging ropes courses.
 Prospective campers can choose from one- and two-week camp sessions, depending on age.
 Camp Cho-Yeh also offers day camp options.
 Complete program information for the different camp sessions can be found here.

 Girl Scouts of San Jacinto Summer Camp - Conroe & Seabrook

 Ages: K-12th grade (age requirements vary based on the type of overnight camp)